 When you upload your contacts to a social media platform, you are usually provided with a list of those people’s profiles.
 That’s another place to check.
 Facebook requires you to enter your phone number for two-factor authentication, though you can make this data private.
 Tap or click here to see how.

 4. Did you try Googling it?

 But be careful when doing a Google search for businesses.
 Sometimes the results presented are malicious.
-A recent example is when people searched for Home Depot through Google the top result was a malicious ad.
+A recent example was when people searched for Home Depot through Google.
+The top result was a malicious ad.
 Tap or click here for details on this devious scheme.